How to Organize Your Finances in One Hour: A Simple 6-Step System to Take Control of Your Money Fast

 Step 4: Set a Simple Budget (10 Minutes)

-Using your income and categorized expenses, create a simple budget.
-Assign your income to each category so every naira has a purpose.
+Using your income and categorized expenses, build a simple budget: assign your income to each category so every naira has a purpose before you spend it.
+Keep it realistic, an overly strict budget is the fastest way to abandon the whole system.

 Step 5: Organize Bills and Payments (10 Minutes)

-Now bring structure to your payments.
-List all your bills and their due dates, then decide how you’ll manage them.
+List all your bills with their due dates, then decide how you’ll handle each one.
+Your options:

 • Use calendar alerts